Unoponchash Batash

-It was scheduled to release on 13 March 2020 but postponed due to coronavirus outbreak.
-The film is produced by Asif Hanif under the banner of Red October Films when Syeda Shaon is the executive producer.
-Bassbaba Sumon will make his playback debut with the film.
-Apart from directing, the story, dialogues, screenplay, art direction and music direction of the film also done by Masud Hasan Ujjal.
+It was scheduled to release on 13 March 2020 but was postponed due to the coronavirus outbreak.
+The film is produced by Asif Hanif under the banner of Red October Films while Syeda Shaon is the executive producer.
+Bassbaba Sumon made his playback debut with the film.
+Apart from directing, the story, dialogues, screenplay, art direction and music direction of the film were also done by Masud Hasan Ujjal.

 The film was released on 23 October 2020 in Dhaka's Star Cineplex and Chittagong's 'Silver Screen' cinema theater.
 It was also released in Narayanganj's 'Cinescope' cinema hall.

 Plot

-Nira is a Dhaka University student with a well-to-do family, she suddenly falls in love with a man who is a sales representative of medicines and is from a low-income family, despite the latter's educational qualification and income being low, Nira starts to love him passionately.
+Nira is a Dhaka University student with a well-to-do family.
+She suddenly falls in love with a man who is a sales representative of medicines and is from a low-income family, despite the latter's educational qualification and income being low, Nira starts to love him passionately.

 Suddenly the man dies of cancer and Nira gets mentally unhealthy; though she married him when he was admitted in hospital.
 Nira goes under a delusion, she sees that her husband is coming alive from graveyard.
 Nira works as a teacher in Dhaka University where she studied.